mttkay/droid-fu/README.markdown

 ## How do I use it?

-1. Link the JAR to your application's classpath, as you would with any other JAR in any other Java or Android project.
+1. If your Android app is Maven managed, declare a dependency to `com.github.droidfu:droid-fu:1.0-SNAPSHOT`.
+If not, just put the JAR in your libs/ folder and add it to your application's classpath.

 1. If you haven't yet created an [Application](file:///home/matthias/devel/frameworks/android-sdk/docs/reference/android/app/Application.html) class for your app, create a new class and let it inherit from `com.github.droidfu.DroidFuApplication`.
 Otherwise, just alter your app class to include said inheritance relation.